|Values are valid only on day of printing.|

 At birth the hypothalamic-pituitary-adrenal axis and the hypothalamic-pituitary-gonadal axis are activated and all adrenal steroids, including mineral corticoids and sex steroids and their precursors are high.
 In preterm infants, the elevations can be even more pronounced due to illness and stress.
 In doubtful cases, when the initial test was performed on a just-born baby, repeat testing a few days or weeks later is advised.

-Adrenocorticotrophic hormone (ACTH)1-24 testing has a low, but definite risk of drug/allergic reactions and should, therefore, only be performed under the supervision of a physician in an environment that guarantees the patient’s safety, typically an endocrine, or other centralized, testing center.
+Adrenocorticotrophic hormone (ACTH)1-24 testing has a low, but definite risk of drug and allergic reactions and should, therefore, only be performed under the supervision of a physician in an environment that guarantees the patient’s safety, typically an endocrine, or other centralized, testing center.

 Interpretation of ACTH1-24 testing in the context of diagnosis of congenital adrenal hyperplasia (CAH) requires considerable experience, in particular for the less common variants of CAH, such as 11-hydroxylase deficiency, or 3-beta-hydroxysteroid dehydrogenase (3beta-HSD) deficiency, for which very few, if any, reliable normative data exist.
 For the even rarer enzyme defects, such as deficiencies of StAR (steroidogenic acute regulatory protein), 20,22 desmolase, 17a-hydroxylase/17-lyase, and 17-beta-hydroxysteroid dehydrogenase (17beta-HSD), there are only case reports.
 Expert opinion from a pediatric endocrinologist with experience in CAH should, therefore, be sought.